Who Threw the Whiskey in the Well

 "Who Threw the Whiskey in the Well" is a 1945 song performed by Lucky Millinder and His Orchestra.
-With Wynonie Harris on vocals, "Who Threw the Whiskey in the Well" became Lucky Millinder's most successful release on both the pop and R&B charts.
+With Wynonie Harris on vocals, "Who Threw the Whiskey in the Well" became Millinder's most successful release on both the pop and R&B charts.
 The song went to number one on the R&B Jukebox chart and number seven on the pop chart.
 Louis Prima recorded a version soon after.